 Instructions

-- In the bowl of a Kitchen Aid mixer, measure out the tallow and shea butter on a kitchen scale.
+- In the bowl of a Kitchen Aid mixer, measure out the tallow and shea or cacao butter on a kitchen scale.
 Measure separately and then add to the bowl in case you add too much and have to take some away.
 You don't want your ingredients contaminated with another ingredient.

 - Prepare a pot of simmering water on the stove over medium-low heat, and place the mixing bowl over to melt the tallow and shea butter.